Financial-Times/alphaville-series-transformer/README.md

 [![Circle CI](https://circleci.com/gh/Financial-Times/v1-series-transformer/tree/master.png?style=shield)](https://circleci.com/gh/Financial-Times/v1-series-transformer/tree/master)

-Retrieves Organisations taxonomy from TME and transforms the series to the internal UP json model.
+Retrieves Series taxonomy from TME and transforms the series to the internal UP json model.
 The service exposes endpoints for getting all the series and for getting series by uuid.

 # Usage